jhkillam/breakdown-generator-webapp/README.md

 # breakdown-generator-webapp

-This project is intended to generate random guitar breakdown riffs to facilitate musical ideas.
+The purpose of this project is to generate random guitar patterns to facilitate musical ideas.

 Current build utilizes [AlphaTab](https://www.alphatab.net/) to render the notation.

-Demo is live at [https://jhkillam.github.io/breakdown-generator-webapp/](https://jhkillam.github.io/breakdown-generator-webapp/).
+A live demo is available at https://jhkillam.github.io/breakdown-generator-webapp/.

+## Future Development Plans

+- Audio playback
+- MIDI export
+- PDF export
+- Save favorite patterns to your account